Seetharamkoya/100-Days-Of-ML-Code/README.md

 - Yp The model's prediction for features x
 - Y The correct label corresponding to features x.
 ### Gradient Descent
+Gradient descent is an algoritham that finds the best fit line for given traing data set.\
 The Gradient is a vector which gas both magnitude and direction.
 The first stage in gradient descent is to pick a staring value for(m/slope/weight(wi)) and it could be a random value or zero.
 The gradient descent algorithm takes a step in the direction of the negative gradient in order to reduce loss as quickly as possible.
 Gradient descent algorithms multiply the gradient by a scalar known as a **learning rate**(step size) to determine the next point.

 ![github-small](https://spin.atomicobject.com/wp-content/uploads/linear_regression_gradient1.png)